 Trust now features more heavily in the consumer psyche than ever before.
 Amy points to the Edelman Trust Barometer, which demonstrates how significantly faith has fallen in previously reputable institutions, particularly since the pandemic.

 According to Edelman, business is now the most trusted institution with a score of 61%, compared to 59% for NGOs, 52% for government and 50% for the media.
 Edelman’s research also shows that 52% of respondents believe businesses are not doing enough to fight climate change.

 “It’s clear, then, that business has an important role in leading the sustainability conversation,” says Amy.
 “And greenwashing is something your business needs to care about.”

-You need to be an Ally to watch this session on demand, we welcome you to join here.
+You need to be a FFM Member to watch this session on demand, we welcome you to join here.